GoogleCloudPlatform/cluster-health-scanner/README.md

 ### 5.3 Observations

-After deploying the health runner for CHS, you might find it useful to make observations of the cluster's nodes that are relevant.
+After deploying the CHS Health Runner, you may want to observe relevant information about the cluster's nodes.

-#### Use the `watch` command to get periodic updated
+#### Use the `watch` command to get periodic updates

 The `watch` command can be paired with other commands to show updates to relevant observations.